Updated on June 1, 2020.

 Pennsylvania Medical Marijuana Law

-The bill legally removes state-level criminal penalties on the use, possession and cultivation of marijuana by patients who possess a signed recommendation from their physician stating that marijuana “may mitigate” his/her debilitating medical symptoms.
+Pennsylvania’s medical cannabis law took effect in 2016.
+The bill removed state-level criminal penalties on the use, possession and cultivation of marijuana by anyone possessing a signed recommendation from a physician stating that marijuana “may mitigate” his or her debilitating medical symptoms.

-The Pennsylvania Department of Health (DOH) is tasked with establishing and administering the state’s Medical Marijuana Program — the implementation of which, is expected to take between 18 and 24 months.
-Practitioners can complete the Practitioner Registry to begin participating in the Pennsylvania Medical Marijuana Program as of July 2017.
+The Pennsylvania Department of Health is tasked with establishing and administering the state’s medical marijuana program, which is in the process of being implemented.
+Practitioners may register with the department to begin participating in the program.

-SB 3 requires all qualified patients with physician’s recommendations, register with the state DOH — upon registration, the patient will be issued with a Pennsylvania medical marijuana identification card, which may be used to purchase medical marijuana, from an authorized state-licensed medical marijuana dispensary.
+Pennsylvania requires all qualified patients with physician’s recommendations to register with the Department of Health.
+Upon registration, the patient will be issued a Pennsylvania medical marijuana identification card, which may be used to purchase medical marijuana from an authorized state-licensed medical marijuana dispensary.